IMFSE

 Exemptions always need to be requested and approved by the IMFSE Selection Committee.
 It is not possible to be exempt just because you have studied a Bachelor degree in English.
 You need to check the accepted English language qualifications as listed on the website of The University of Edinburgh.

-3/ Degree Legalisation
+3/ Degree Verification

 Application Procedure